khuongnn/NS/README.md

 lightweight example of how to perform training, validation and testing on question–answer datasets.
-The paper discusses experiments on benchmark corpora such as GSM8K, CFQ and SCAN, each of which comes with pre‑defined train–validation–test splits【623944606090707†screenshot】.
+The paper discusses experiments on benchmark corpora such as GSM8K, CFQ and SCAN, each of which comes with pre‑defined train–validation–test splits.
 To emulate this setup in our toy environment we provide:

 * **`data.py`**, which contains a small set of handcrafted question–answer pairs inspired by the knowledge snippets used in the paper.
-The function `load_toy_dataset()` randomly divides these examples into training, validation and test subsets, much like the standard splits used for GSM8K and CFQ【623944606090707†screenshot】.
+The function `load_toy_dataset()` randomly divides these examples into training, validation and test subsets, much like the standard splits used for GSM8K and CFQ.
-* **`training.py`**, which implements a simple hyperparameter search over the symbolic loss weight \(\lambda\) described in Equation 18 of the paper【623944606090707†screenshot】.
+* **`training.py`**, which implements a simple hyperparameter search over the symbolic loss weight \(\lambda\) described in Equation 18 of the paper.
 It evaluates candidate \(\lambda\) values on the validation set and selects the one that minimises the combined neural and symbolic loss.
 The selected \(\lambda\) is then used to compute accuracy, average loss and symbolic penalties on the test